Susan Joy Hassol: Career

 Hassol began working as a contractor for the Rocky Mountain Institute, writing home energy briefs that informed people how to save energy in their homes.
 She also worked at the Windstar Foundation with John Denver, where she wrote a series of handbooks entitled "Creating a Healthy World," each book addressing greener ways to live with energy, water, recycling, and everyday chemicals, providing readers with simple things they can do in their daily lives to make a difference on the environment.
 Hassol worked for IRT: The Energy Newsbrief, where she wrote a weekly digest of strategic developments in the energy field.
 Hassol then went to work at the Aspen Global Change Institute (AGCI), where she received an intensive education on climate change from hundreds of scientists, and synthesized large amounts of scientific information, communicating it in a clear and concise way.

 As she continued her career in climate science communication, Hassol's work became policy relevant as she testified to the Senate Commerce Committee, prepared others to testify in front of Congress, authored Impacts of A Warming Arctic, the synthesis report of the Arctic Climate Impact Assessment, and wrote the first three National Climate Assessments in 2000, 2009, and 2014.
 In 2006, Hassol wrote the HBO documentary Too Hot Not to Handle.
 In 2015, she gave a TEDx talk discussing climate communication and solutions.
 Hassol is the director of Climate Communication LLC, and leads workshops for journalists under the National Science Foundation-funded project Climate Matters in the Newsroom, intending to guide journalists in accurately communicating climate impacts and solutions on a local level.
 She works with many leading climate scientists, including Michael Mann, Katharine Hayhoe, Richard Somerville, and Jerry Melillo.
 She continues to be an analyst, communicator, and author known for her ability to communicate complex scientific issues in ways that are understandable to the public and policymakers alike.

-Hassol continues to work with journalists, scientists, and others to educate them on the importance of framing and word choice - in particular scientists, as to how they can more effectively communicate climate science to non-scientists - through workshops and trainings, interviews, articles, op-eds (e.g. Doomsday scenarios are as harmful as climate change denial in the Washington Post).
+Hassol continues to work with journalists, scientists, and others to educate them on the importance of framing and word choice - in particular scientists, as to how they can more effectively communicate climate science to non-scientists - through workshops and trainings, interviews, articles, and op-eds.
+In February 2023, Hassol published the article, "The Right Words Are Crucial to Solving Climate Change" in Scientific American.

-Hassol is a member of the American Meteorological Society, the American Association for the Advancement of Science, and the American Geophysical Union, where she served in the past on the Board of Directors.
+Hassol is a Fellow of both the American Association for the Advancement of Science and the American Geophysical Union where she served in the past on the Board of Directors.
+In 2021, Hassol received the AGU Ambassador Award for her tireless efforts to improve the quality of climate change communication.
+In 2023, she was named Friend of the Planet by the National Center for Science Education for pioneering the art and science of climate communication.